meteorhacks/cluster-performance/README.md

 This app resides on the `app` directory.
 It's very basic app sending 200kB amount of data when a client subscribed.
 We've added `meteorhacks:cluster` package into that as well.
 You can deploy it as an usual Meteor app.

 > We are using [Meteor Up](https://github.com/arunoda/meteor-up) to deploy this.
 Sample Meteor Up configuration is in the  `app/.deploy` directory.
 But it's okay to deploy in way you like.
-> If you are trying to deploy this app with Docker.
-Try [MeteorD](https://github.com/meteorhacks/meteord).
+> If you are trying to deploy this app with Docker, try [MeteorD](https://github.com/meteorhacks/meteord).
 >

 There are few modes we can run cluster.
 Here are they: